 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-0.040 (kg CF4/ton Al)/(AE min/cel per day).
-With a weight ratio of $C_2F_6$ to CF4 measured to be 0,071 the $C_2F_6$ slope coefficient is 0.00284 (kg $C_2F_6$ /ton AL)/AE min/cel per day).
-As the AM0030 established to Tier 3 an uncertainty of +/- 15%, the baseline emissions calculation consider - 15% and the project emission consider + 15% of the lope measurement.
+Final Concl. measurement.
 And the values results: Baseline emissions: 0.034 (kg CF4/ton Al)/(AE min/cel prt day) and 0.00241 (kg C2F6 /ton Al)/AE min/cel per day); B.2.4.
-Has the baseline scenario been determined using conservative assumptions where possible? /1/ DR See B.2.3 ОК B.2.5.
+Has the baseline scenario been determined using conservative assumptions where possible? /1/ DR See B.2.3 OK B.2.5.
 Does the baseline scenario sufficiently take into account relevant national and/or sectoral policies, macro-economic trends and political aspirations? /1/ DR As verified on Brazilian Legislation, there is no regulation on PCF emissions established and not foreseen OK B.2.6.
 Is the baseline scenario determination compatible with the available data and are all literature and sources clearly referenced? /1/ DR Yes OK B.2.7.
-Have the major risks to the baseline been identified? /1/ DR The baseline was established considering the anode effect frequency and anode effect duration for the period of 01 March 2004 to 31 March 2005, when ALBRAS reached OK
+Have the major risks to the baseline been identified? /1/ DR The baseline was established considering the anode effect frequency and anode effect duration for the period of 01 March 2004 to 31 March 2005, when ALBRAS reached stability in anode effect mitigation.
+These assumptions could be considered representative and significant.
+OK B.3.
+Additionality Determination The assessment of additionality will be validated with focus on whether the project itself is not a likely baseline scenario.
+B.3.1.
+Is the project additionality assessed according to /1/ DR Yes, In accordance with AM0030 (version 01), OK